frizatch/QGIS-Intro-to-GIS/README.md

 </p>

 *HINT*: Another way to have the Symbology menu at your fingertips is to add the Layer Styling panel to your GUI.
 Go to the main grey menu at the top: View > Panels > Layer Styling.
+Then make sure the paintbrush symbology icon is selected at the left.
 Opening this panel is good if you'll be changing a lot of layers at once.
 You only have to change the dropdown menu at the top to the layer you're working with.

 We can change the color of the raster as well